ankorstore/yokai/docs/demos/grpc-application.md

 ### Available services

-This demo application provides a [TransformTextService](https://github.com/ankorstore/yokai-showroom/tree/main/grpc-demo/proto/example.proto), with the following `RPCs`:
+This demo application provides a [TransformTextService](https://github.com/ankorstore/yokai-showroom/tree/main/grpc-demo/proto/transform.proto), with the following `RPCs`:

 | RPC                     | Type      | Description                                                  |
 |-------------------------|-----------|--------------------------------------------------------------|
 | `TransformText`         | unary     | Transforms a given text using a given transformer            |
 | `TransformAndSplitText` | streaming | Transforms and splits a given text using a given transformer |

+If no `Transformer` is provided, the transformation configured in `config.transform.default` will be applied.

+If you update the [proto definition](https://github.com/ankorstore/yokai-showroom/tree/main/grpc-demo/proto/example.proto), you can run `make stubs from=proto/transform.proto` to regenerate the stubs.

 This demo application also provides [reflection](../modules/fxgrpcserver.md#reflection) and [health check ](../modules/fxgrpcserver.md#health-check) services.

-If you update the [proto definition](https://github.com/ankorstore/yokai-showroom/tree/main/grpc-demo/proto/example.proto), you can run `make stubs` to regenerate the stubs.

 ### Authentication